benc-uk/touchmidi/readme.md

 An example layout showing four encoders, a button, a slider and the XY pad
 <img src="./docs/img/example.png" style="width:80%; display:block; margin: 0 auto">

 This is complete rewrite of an older [Touch MIDI project](https://github.com/benc-uk/touchmidi-old).
-It has been rewritten using web components (using Hybrids.js as a library), ES6 modules, WebPack and a much cleaner design.
+It has been rewritten using web components ([using the excellent Hybrids.js as a library](https://hybrids.js.org/#/)), ES6 modules, WebPack and a much cleaner design.

 Core technologies: